onnx/onnx/docs/Operators.md

   From the view of computation graph, the Conv operators invoked by GraphCall's without specifying "W" as an input may be connected the global "W" variable.
+  This rule applies to all optional inputs in the called graph.

 #### Version